-Pre-Requisites: SETP3423 Well Completion (pass with at least D+)
+Pre-Requisites: SETP3423 Well Completion (Taken)

 Upon completion of this course, students should be able to prepare well space-out for single and dual completions.
 This course also exposes students to a safe slickline and completion operations, and preparation of a completion report after the respective well has been released to production and slickline report upon completion of its operation.
 The content delivered also covers deepwater completion and slickline operations, and completion in unconventional hydrocarbon energy sources.